|

 faint, but visible rings(1).

-indication of energy distribution than the blur size alone.
-Note that
+gives better indication of energy scatter than the blur size

-with n being the refractive index, q=(R2+R1)/(R2-R1) the lens shape factor, and p=1-2ƒ/i the lens position factor (ƒ is the lens focal length, and i the image-lens separation).
+with n being the refractive index, q=(R2+R1)/(R2-R1) the lens shape factor, and p=1-2f/I the lens position factor (f is the lens focal length, and I the image-to-lens separation).
+For object at infinity, f=I and p=-1, and sL=-[n3+(n+2)q2+(3n+2)(n-1)2-4(n2+1)q]/32n(n-1)2f3.
+For equi-convex or equi-concave lens, q=0 and it becomes: sL=-[n3+(3n+2)(n-1)2]/32n(n-1)2f3.
+For plano-concave or plano-convex lens facing incoming light with the curved surface, q=1 and sL=-[n3+(n+2)+(3n+2)(n-1)2-4(n2-1)]/32n(n-1)2f3.
+When facing light with the flat surface, q=-1 and sL=-[n3+(n+2)+(3n+2)(n-1)2+4(n2-1)]/32n(n-1)2f3.
+Substituting n=1.5 for crown-like glass, gives sL=-1/1.74545f3, sL=-1/3.42857f3, and sL=-1/0.88888f3 for the three, respectively.
+In other words, for given aperture and focal length, an equi-concave thin lens will generate nearly twice more of primary spherical aberration than plano-concave lens facing incoming light with its curved surface, and only half as much than plano-concave lens facing incoming light with its flat surface.
+Making one of lens surfaces aspheric of conic K results in a change in the aberration coefficient given as: sLa=sL+(n-n')K/8R3.
+It doesn't affect other aberrations, including chromatic.
 Suffice to say, single spherical lens cannot be free from spherical aberration, except for the object inside the focal point of a positive or negative meniscus with specific values of p and q (in other words, lens forming a real image cannot have spherical aberration cancelled).
 The aberration is at its minimum for q=-2p(n2-1)/(n+2).
 Aspherizing lens surface into conic K<0 (ellipsoid, paraboloid, hyperboloid) for given center thickness increases the in-glass path toward the edge (the conic surface being shallower than sphere).
-This induces overcorrection, given as the P-V error at best focus for a single surface by W=(n'-n)Kd4/32R3, with d being the lens aperture radius and R the surface radius of curvature.
+This induces overcorrection, given as the P-V error at the best focus for a single surface by W=(n'-n)Kd4/32R3, with d being the lens aperture radius and R the surface radius of curvature.
 More detailed evaluation of the lens primary spherical aberration is given in section on spherochromatism.
 Fortunately, calculating the aberration coefficient for mirror surface is quite simple.
 Its general form is given by:

-with n being the index of refraction of incidence medium, K being the mirror conic, m the magnification, R the radius of curvature and Ω=R/o the inverse of the object distance in units of mirror's radius of curvature, numerically positive (note that the above relation for the coefficient is derived from the general surface coefficient for spherical aberration, using J=(m+1)/(m-1)R and N=-2/nR, valid for mirror surface).
+with n being the index of refraction of incidence medium, K being the mirror conic, m the magnification, R the radius of curvature and Ω=R/O the inverse of the object distance O in units of mirror's radius of curvature, numerically positive.
+Note that the above relation for the coefficient is derived from the general surface coefficient for spherical aberration, using J=(m+1)/(m-1)R and N=-2/nR, valid for mirror surface.
+Optical magnification,

 defined as the ratio of image-to-object size, thus numerically negative